-We've put together some advice on homeworking and suggestions for the best KIT you should be considering in order to keep colleagues connected, efficient and motivate, and to keep your business running smoothly in these uncertain times.
+We've put together some advice on homeworking and suggestions for the best KIT you should be considering in order to keep colleagues connected, efficient and motivated, and to keep your business running smoothly in these uncertain times.

 Mental well-being can be massively affected by lack of contact and colleague and client relationships can suffer without face-to-face contact.